ionic-team/stencil-site/src/docs/introduction/faq.md

 ### Does Stencil come with a testing framework?

 Yes, Stencil provides a rich set of APIs for unit and End-to-end tests.
-Learn more about testing with Stencil.
+Learn more about <stencil-route-link url="/docs/testing-overview">testing with Stencil</stencil-router-link>.